juanberasategui/Norwegian-Housing-Data/README.md

 # Citation
 If you use these data please include the citation below:
 - Berasategui Gallego, J (2023).
 Norwegian Housing Data.
-Retrived from: https://github.com/juanberasategui/Norwegian-Housing-Data
+Retrieved from: https://github.com/juanberasategui/Norwegian-Housing-Data

 # Contact
 - juan.gallego@student.nhh.no